 - Strawberry Spring Rolls: Stuff thinly sliced spinach, chopped strawberries and crumbled feta in your roll.
-Drizzle with honey and enjoy.
+Drizzle with honey and enjoy as a light dessert.

 - Caribbean Vacation Spring Rolls: Try this recipe for a snack that’s bursting with juicy mandarins and island spice.

 Want to keep rolling?
 Learn how to make sushi next.